About the Stroll

 For more information on board positions and responsibilities see the Bylaws for the Duties of Board Officers.

-The Stroll of Poets also employs a part-time administrative staff member, Ellen Kartz, through an agreement with the Writers’ Guild of Alberta.
-Ellen may be contacted at 780-422-8216 or via her contact form.
+The Stroll of Poets also employs a part-time administrative staff member, Christyn Carter, through an agreement with the Writers’ Guild of Alberta.
+Christyn may be contacted at 780-422-8216 or via her contact form.

 The Stroll of Poets is a non-profit organization, duly registered under the Society’s Act and governed by a regularly reviewed set of bylaws.
 View the Bylaws.